-International Reserve Management, Global Financial Shocks, and Firms’ Investment in Emerging Market Economies
+International Reserve Management and Firm Investment in Emerging Market Economies

 We examine the effects of active international reserve management (IRM) conducted by central banks of emerging market economies (EMEs) on firm investment in the presence of global financial shocks.
-Using firm level data from 46 EMEs from 2000 to 2018, we document four findings.
-First, active IRM positively affects firm investment - the effect strengthens with the magnitude of adverse external financial shocks.
-Second, financially constrained firms, compared with unconstrained ones, are less responsive to active IRM.
-Third, our results suggest that the country credit spread is a plausible causal channel of the positive IRM effect on firm investment.
-Fourth, the policies of capital controls and exchange rate managements are complementary to the IRM – it is beneficial to form a macro policy mix including active IRM to safeguard firm investment against global financial shocks.
-Further, our results indicate the IRM effect on firm investment is both statistical and economical significance and is relevant to the aggregate economy.
+Using firm-level data from 46 EMEs from 2000 to 2018, we document four findings.
+First, active IRM is found to affect firm investment positively.
+The effect strengthens when the size of adverse external financial shocks increases.
+Second, financially constrained firms, compared to unconstrained ones, are less responsive to active IRM.
+Third, we quantify the causal effect of IRM on firm investment and find that 30% of it is mediated through the country spread channel.
+Fourth, capital controls and exchange rate management complement the IRM.